-Responsible EHS: Stormwater Specialist Strategy 1.
-EHS will implement a field staff illicit discharge detection training program.
-2. Target Audience: appropriate employees that are beyond the scope of MCM 6 training, within EHS, Utilities, Landscape Services, and Building Maintenance Departments.
-3. Annually, EHS will schedule a training session with each participating department to train employees who have not previously attended a training session (e.g., new hires).
-EHS will distribute refresher training materials on an annual basis to employees who have been previously trained.
-Refresher training format may be instructor-led, web-based, or through distribution of written materials.
+T have been previously trained.
+Refresher training format may be instructor-led, webbased, or through distribution of written materials.
 4. EHS will maintain records of training to include: names, department and role/title of persons trained, dates of training, and summary of training materials.
 Measurable Goals Year One: 1.
-Identify field staff that are required to participate in the training.
+Identify field staff that are required to pa articipate in the training.
 2. Deliver training to field staff.
 All Subsequent Years: 1.
-Design refresher training materials and distribute to previously trained staff.
+Design refresher training materials and o distribute to previously trained staff.
 Deliver training to newly hired field staff.
 Report Number of newly trained staff, by department.
-Number of staff receiving refresher training, by department.
-During calendar year 2018, two hundred sixty-six (266) "field staff" received initial training, representing the following departments: Building Systems Maintenance, Utilities, Campus Recreation, Nebraska Unions, Facilities Planning and Construction, Housing, and Transportation Services.
-Refresher training is not due until 2019.
-Evaluation: Environmental Indicators of Effectiveness N/A
+During calendar year 2020, EHS delivered initial stormwater Number of staff receiving refresher training, by department.
+2. Number of staff receiving refresher training, by department. awareness training to a total of thirty (30) newly hired and general staff.
+The following departments were subject to completing initial training for new staff: Animal Science, Building Service Maintenance, Utilities, Nebraska Union, Facilities Planning and Construction, EHS, Housing, Landscape Services, Transportation Services, and Utility Services.
+In 2020 the Sustainability Department was identified and added to the list of departments that receive initial and refresher stormwater awareness training.
+The initial training that was delivered to the above departments included inperson as well as online training modules.
+2. During calendar year 2020, EHS designed and delivered stormwater awareness refresher training to a total of two hundred and thirty seven (237) UNL staff representing the following departments: Animal Science, Athletics, Building Service